sonofeft/ODSCharts/README.rst

     * Excel ``*.ods`` files are more simple than LibreOffice or OpenOffice ``*.ods`` files (Excel only partially supports ``ods``)

-    * It makes sense to reverse-engineer Excel-generated ``*.ods`` files as cross-platform, open-source spreadsheet files.
+    * It's easy to reverse-engineer Excel-generated ``*.ods`` files as cross-platform, open-source spreadsheet files.

     * ODSCharts generates ``*.ods`` files by reverse-engineering ``*.ods`` files created by Excel.

 That's It...
-That's how ODSCharts was born.
+That's how and why ODSCharts was created.